 Tip 1: Make sure you’ve estimated the value of your possessions correctly

-Make sure you take the guess work out of what your possessions are work and do a property inventory.
+Make sure you take the guess work out of what your possessions are worth and do a proper inventory.
 Go from room to room and list all your possessions, then put a figure next to each of them with what the replacement value would be.

 Tip 2: When selecting a policy, make sure you know what is (and isn’t) covered